lucywoodman/the-chocolate-factory/TESTING.md

 ## Google's Lighthouse Performance

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the performance of the website.
+There are a couple of issues due to Bootstrap, Stripe and general Heroku slowness.

 <details><summary>Home</summary>
 <img src="docs/testing/lighthouse/lighthouse-home.png">